sopra-steria-norge/cloud-akademiet-course-files/Database_migration_and_seed_database.md

-# Migrate database and update Entity Framework - HOW TO
+# Add migration, update to Entity Framework 6 and seed a new WhoOwesWhat database - HOW TO

 ## Restore nuget packages and run project